MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 The Critically Endangered Yellow-breasted Bunting still breeds in small numbers in the area, as does the more numerous Chestnut-eared Bunting.

 Chinese Bush Warbler is an uncommon, late-arriving summer visitor in Mongolia.
-It should be present in the area at the time we visit so we have a pretty good chance of connecting with this rather tricky speciality.
-Rather easier is Lanceolated Warbler, another late-arriving species.
+It should be present in the area at the time we visit, so we have a pretty good chance of connecting with this rather tricky speciality.
+Rather easier to find is Lanceolated Warbler, another late-arriving species.

 Khurkh Valley: Day 5 The extension ends this morning at Ulaanbaatar.
 Airport transfers will be provided.